 Create a poster about the film “Donnie Darko”.

-After your research is done you will have floating around your head a couple of ideas that you believe are stronger than others.
-Your guts will probably be pulsating into going into a specific direction, and I will advise to trust your feelings, Luke.
+After your research is done you will have floating around your head a couple of ideas that you believe are stronger that others.
+Your guts will probably will be pulsating into going into a specific direction, and I will advice to trust your feelings Luke.

 One direction is very limited.
 There is no room for movement and give the client no chance to feel part of the creative process.